Drinking raspberry tea has several health benefits.

 4. May help in fighting cancer

-Several studies have been conducted on this field, although only a tiny fraction of those are on humans.
+Researchers have done several studies in this field, although only a tiny fraction of those are on humans.

-Although the results are looking very promising, human studies are still needed to prove their effects on cancer cells conclusively.
+Although the results are looking very promising, we’ll still need human studies to prove their effects on cancer cells conclusively.

 4. Good source of nutrients